 Explore generative AI

 In this exercise, you’ll use a chat playground to interact with a generative AI model.
-You’ll explore the effect of system prompts, model parameters, and grounding the model with data.
+The goal of this exercise is to explore the effect of system prompts, model parameters, and grounding models with data.

 This exercise should take approximately 15 minutes to complete.